-According to Ponmalar et al. (2018), Megistu et al. (2016) and Tahir et al. (2015), work accidents have an influence on the productivity of construction project implementation with an influence level of 65%, 89.2% and 77%.
-Based on the study carried out by Tam et al. (2014), the availability of safety equipment affects productivity by 4.23%.
+According to Ponmalar et al. (2018), Megistu et al. (2016) and Tahir et al. (2015), work accidents have an influence on the productivity of construction project implement all the study carried out by Tam et al. (2014), the availability of safety equipment affects productivity by 4.23%.
 Furthermore, Gopal and Murali (2016) carried out the study, and Tahir et al. (2016) showed that the availability of equipment and safety signs would affect productivity by 83.2% and 76%.
 Besides, workers that ignore the established safety rules have an impact on the implementation of construction projects.
 The study results carried out by Mengistu (2016), and Sen et al. (2018) showed that ignoring safety regulations affect productivity by 86.7% and 82.96%.